Alee14/DLAP/README.md

 # Project Jul-2020 Discord Bot
 A Discord bot that's made for Alee's birthday.
 Written in Discord.JS.

+If there's anything wrong, feel free to make a fork and put a pull request.

 # Configuration
 Make a new file called `config.json`
 ```